Tips To Make New Behaviours Stick

 Well, there are conflicting reports on whether that’s too much or not enough time.
-Some studies show that it can take anywhere from 18-days to over 200-days for a habit to become automatic!
+Some studies show that it can take anywhere from 18 days to over 200 days for a habit to become automatic!

-What we do know for sure is that drastically changing everything about your life isn’t feasible for most people nor will it be sustainable in the long run.
-The key to success for many people is a shift in mindset from total lifestyle overhaul to making and sticking to small but lasting changes.
+What we do know for sure is that drastically changing everything about your life isn’t feasible for most people, nor will it be sustainable in the long run.
+The key to success for many people is a shift in mindset from total lifestyle overhaul to making and sticking to small, but lasting changes.

 Make Small Lifestyle Changes

-It’s a smaller stepping stone to reaching your broader health goals.
-They’re the little things you can start doing on a daily basis that will have huge impacts on your overall health, wellness, and fitness levels.
-Some great examples include:
+It’s a stepping stone to reaching your broader health goals – the little things you can start doing on a daily basis that will have huge impacts on your overall health, wellness, and fitness levels.

-- Monitor your health, wear a fitness tracker or use an app to monitor your activity
+- Monitor your health: Wear a fitness tracker or use an app to monitor your activity

-- Eat better, maybe add greens to each meal
+- Eat better: Maybe add greens to each meal

-- Be more positive, write down three positive things that happen to you each day
+- Be more positive: Write down three positive things that happen to you each day

-- Increase activity, take a short 15-minute walk at lunch
+- Increase activity: Take a short 15-minute walk at lunch

-- Stay hydrated, drink one extra glass of water each day
+- Stay hydrated: drink one extra glass of water each day

-Do it Until it Becomes a Habit (21-days or not)
+Do it Until it Becomes a Habit (21 Days or Not)

 The key here is to keep up your small changes, keep doing them every day until they become part of your routine.

 Celebrate Your Victories

-Know when to celebrate by being clear about what you’re trying to achieve and set your milestones.
+Know when to celebrate by being clear about what you’re trying to achieve and by setting your milestones.